Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

-Similarly, flag the other RFI spikes that are persistent.
-The RFI spikes need to be carefully looked at, and only flag the essential faulty channels/baselines.
+Similarly, flag the other persistent RFI spikes.
+The RFI spikes need to be carefully looked at, and only the essential faulty channels/baselines need to be flagged.
+There may be cases where the RFI is transient, not present throughout the observation, and may not be present in all fields.
+These factors need to be carefully examined before flagging.

 .. code-block::